Ngan2345/Project1-personal-blog-page/README.md

 ## 3. How to navigate my blog
 - Download my files to your computer.
-- Then open `My main page.html` with your browser to start navigating from my main page.
+- Then open `index.html` with your browser to start navigating from my main page.